jordansrowles/LeanCorpus/docs/tutorials/tips/01-compression.md

 ﻿# Stored field compression

-Stored fields are written in blocks under the
+Stored fields are written in compressed blocks under `.fdt`.
-`.fdt` extension and compressed.

 ## Choose a policy